hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

   threading for many-core CPUs and Phi), and CUDA (for NVIDIA GPUs)
 * It provides reasonable scalability to many OpenMP threads.
 * It is currently designed for one-to-one CPU to GPU ratio
-* Care has been taken to minimize performance overhead due to cpu-gpu communication.
+* Care has been taken to minimize performance overhead due to CPU-GPU communication.
   This can be achieved by ensuring that most of the codes can be run on GPUs once assigned by the CPU and when all the jobs are done, it is communicated